joyfullyx/express-ecommerce/README.md

 8. [License](#license)

 ## Installation
-npm i express sequelize mysql2 dotenv -> create databse in MySql Workbench -> npm run seed (to seed data) -> nodemon server.js to run server and interact in Insomnia on localhost:3001/
+npm i express sequelize mysql2 dotenv -> create databse in MySql Workbench from schema.sql -> npm run seed (to seed data) -> refresh sidebar of db's to see seeded table data under ecommerce_db in Workbench -> nodemon server.js to run server and interact in Insomnia on localhost:3001/

 ## Usage
 For businesses to easily keep track of inventory, create, update, and delete categories, products, and tags, and easily find a specific item by its own unique id.